Back to Glossary

 Combine metadata organization with content analysis and manual categorization

-How Sortio Uses PDF Metadata Organization
+How Sortio handles PDF Metadata Organization

 Frequently Asked Questions